 This goes hand in hand with number 1 & 3.
 Give me plot, give me hints.
 Tell me there’s something to discover but don’t tell me what.
 Yummy, yummy plot is goody, but just throwing events at me takes away the participation.
 I want to feel like I’m learning.
 I want to feel like there’s something to sit up and pay attention to.
 I want that light-bulb moment.

 There’s nothing better than an interesting character to get be turning those pages.
 Someone whose story I can get invested in.
 If I don’t care about someone in the story, then I’m more likely to put down the book.

 Last year, I read Wayfarer by KM Weiland and while I enjoyed it, there was nothing in the book that I hadn’t seen somewhere before.
-It’s superhero tropes made it somewhat predictable.
-Wayfarer was saved by its action and speedy plot, but not all books will be so lucky.
+It’s superhero tropes made it somewhat predictable, but its action and speedy plot gripped me tight and stopped me from putting it down.
+Not all books will be so lucky.

 Sad truth is sometimes books just don’t hold my interest all the way through.
 Sometimes it’s because something new came along.
 Usually another book with a great premise that’s just begging to be read and I just can’t wait.